If you’re considering expanding your Amazon operations into the European market, you have probably heard of Amazon VAT (Amazon Value Added Tax).

-Pan-European FBA offers the great potential and comes with the fastest delivery times and lowest shipping costs.
-Here are some of the advantages to using Pan-EU FBA:
+Pan-European FBA offers great potential and comes with the fastest delivery times and lowest shipping costs.
+Here are some of the advantages of using Pan-EU FBA:

 Pan-European VAT registration can be quite complicated.
 You are required to register and comply with VAT in seven EU countries, submit VAT returns throughout the financial calendar, and communicate with the applicable tax departments, often in their respective language.

 Generally, the best choice EU storage option for new sellers is to start with an EFN and CEE in order to cover all of the UK and German locations.

 As your sales increase, you can move to the Pan-European method.

 Registering and Filing for VAT as an Amazon Seller

 The two biggest things to remember about registering for VAT is that you will need a separate registration for each company and that you will need to file VAT returns routinely.